 This assumes that the level of collateral is expected to be sufficient to cover the principal and any accrued interest on the facilities.

-As at 31 December 2023 the value of loans in breach of covenants which were unimpaired and have not been renegotiated, extended or foreclosed was £5,417,215 (31 December 2022: nil).
+As at 31 December 2024 the value of loans in breach of covenants which were unimpaired and have not been renegotiated, extended or foreclosed was £nil (31 December 2023: £5,417,215).

 Property, plant and equipment